Elijah699/Elijah699/README.md

 - ⚡ Fun fact: ...
 -->

-# Hi , I'm Elijah 👋👋
+# Hi , I'm Elijah or devCreed👋👋

-## A Frontend Developer 💻
+## A Frontend Developer and Open Source Enthusiast and Preacher 💻

 * 😄 Pronouns: He/Him

 * I am open to Frontend Roles 👐👐

-* I am currently working with React JS 	📚
+* I am currently working with React JS, NextJS amidst other technologies 	📚

-* I am Interested and currently Learning Typescript and Data Structure & Algorithm 😃
+* I'm currently Learning Typescript and Data Structure & Algorithm 😃

 * I'm looking to work with others on front end development projects. ☀️☀️☀️